-As of May 31, 2023, the Company had no outstanding borrowings under the Credit Agreement.
+As of May 31, 2024, the Company had no outstanding borrowings under the Credit Agreement.
+Refer to Note 22, "Subsequent Events," for information regarding the borrowings made subsequent to May 31, 2024.

 The Credit Agreement contains certain financial covenants related to leverage and interest coverage ratios (as defined in the Credit Agreement), limitations on the amount of dividends and other distributions, and other limitations on fundamental changes to the Company or its business.
 The Company was in compliance with required covenants for all periods presented.